Last updated on September 12, 2023

 2. Helps with personalization at scale

 With advanced customizations like dynamic commands, I’m able to eliminate a lot of other aspects in my workflow too.
-For example, with their LinkedIn and Gmail command packs, it automatically replaces parameters like first name, LinkedIn bio and email when reaching out to candidates.
+For example, with Text Blaze’s LinkedIn and Gmail command packs, you can automatically replaces parameters like first name, LinkedIn bio and email when reaching out to candidates.

 The forms feature allows me to personalize my text snippets at scale.
 By just adding a few inputs in a form, I can create a highly personalized message for my prospects.
 For example, I use the forms feature quite extensively to send personalized guest blog pitches to websites and it takes me <30 seconds to create a high personalized pitch.